 C-U at Home engages and mobilizes our community to house and support the most vulnerable homeless on their journey of healing and restoration.

-John Smith, University of Illinois - President
+Kim Simpson, University of Illinois - Vice President

 Melany is the Executive Director for the C-U at Home campaign.
 Her passion and commitment to serving the homeless stems from a history of helping those in need.